 - The proposed academic dean(s) and department(s) should first evaluate the individual’s credentials, abilities, and potential to assess the likelihood of success and match with the mission of the unit.

-- If an open/active search exists in the proposed college and department, it may be possible for the dual career partner to be recruited and hired through this mechanism.
+- If there is a potential fit and interest in the unit, and if an open/active search exists in the proposed college and department, it may be possible for the dual career partner to be recruited and hired through this mechanism.